Internship Program

 Requirements

-Applications will close on Saturday, July 5th.
-Program offers will be made early August.
+Applications will close on Wednesday, July 30th.
+Program offers will be made late August.
 The Fall Term is set to run early September through mid-December.

 Potential Internship Responsibilities by Department: